Max7im/jquery-csv/.github/ISSUE_TEMPLATES/PULL_REQUEST_TEMPLATE.md

-This format is for small changes (ie typos, minor bug fixes).

-For significant changes (ie new features, restructuring) considering proposing a new [Feature][Feature].
+If this PR applies to an existing spec, link to it here and skip the rest.

 ## Checklist

+- [ ] Does this add new features?
+If so, consider proposing a new [Feature][Feature].
 - [ ] Is this API breaking?
 - [ ] Is this tested?
 - [ ] Is Documentation required?